- 28 May 2025

 The user needs to give permission only once.
 Permissions are saved if the Agent is updated on the device.
 Generally, permissions are saved when macOS is updated but this might not always be true with every macOS version.

-Select a macOS version below to see how to give the necessary permissions.
+Select a macOS version below to see how to set the necessary permissions.
 If your version is not listed, the steps are similar for all versions.

 To give the Agent permission to take remote control as a specific user: